DeepSportradar/ball-3d-localization-challenge/README.md

   - [Computing metrics](#computing-metrics)
 - [License](#license)

-This challenge tackles the estimation of ball size on basketball scenes.
+This challenge tackles the estimation of ball size on basketball scenes given oracle ball position.
 Using camera calibration information and knowledge of the real ball size, this estimation can be used to recover the ball 3d localization in the scene[^1].

 ## Challenge rules

 Please refer to the challenge webpage for complete rules, timelines and awards: [https://deepsportradar.github.io/challenge.html](https://deepsportradar.github.io/challenge.html).

-The goal of this challenge is to obtain the best estimation of ball size in pixels from thumbnails around true ball positions.
+The goal of this challenge is to obtain the best estimation of ball size in pixels from true ball position given by an oracle.
 The metric used will be the mean absolute error (MAE) between the prediction and the ground-truth.
 Contestants will be evaluated on a **challenge-set** that will be provided later and for which labels will be kept secrets.

 The competitors must conceive a model that relies only on the provided data for training.
 In the case of a neural-network based model, initial weights may come from a well-established public methods pret-trained on public data.
 This must be clearly stated in the publication/report.